 Wesley was able to recover the medical, travel and dental expenses he had incurred since his accident.
 His settlement money also covered the cost of future medical and dental expenses, including the cost of replacement veneers.

-As a single-parent, he could no longer look after his young son or do the housework without help assistance.
+As a single-parent, he could no longer look after his young son or do the housework without help.
 Because of this, he was also able to claim for the cost of childcare as well as domestic assistance from a cleaner.

 Wesley’s solicitor, Karl Rushton commented on Wesley’s claim: